Rachid Talbi Alami: Political career

 In 2001, during the third National Congress of the National Rally of Independents (RNI), Rachid Talbi Alami was elected member of the central commission of the party.

 He was Minister of Trade, Industry and Telecommunication in the cabinet of Driss Jettou from 7 November 2002 to 8 June 2004, and Minister Delegate to the Prime Minister in charge of Economic and General Affairs in the same cabinet, from June 2004 to October 2007.

 Reelected Chairman of the Urban Municipality of Tetouan in 2003.

 In September 2009, he was elected Chairman of the Tangier-Tetouan Regional Council and reelected Chairman of the same Council in October 2012.

-Chairperson of the African Parliamentary Union (APU), on 2 November 2014.

 He was the Speaker of the House of Representatives from April 2014 to October 2016.
+Elected Chairperson of the African Parliamentary Union (APU), on 2 November 2014.

 Rachid Talbi Alami was Minister of Youth and Sports, from 5 April 2017 to 9 October 2019.

 Life and education

 Rachid Talbi El Alami studied at the Mohammed V University in Rabat and obtained a PhD in finance and management from the New York University in the United States.

-He also held the position of international expert in decentralization and local finance systems at the United States Agency for International Development USAID.
+He also held the position of international expert in decentralization and local finance systems at the United States Agency for International Development (USAID).